 Philadelphia Phillies vs Boston Red Sox Odds, Spread, and Total

-Kyle Schwarber brings a four-game home run streak to Fenway Park on Tuesday night as the Phillies open a three-game series against the Red Sox.
-First pitch is 6:45 p.m….
+Kyle Schwarber brings a record-tying home run streak back to the plate on Wednesday night as the Phillies look to win their third in a row and secure a series…

-Kyle Schwarber brings a four-game home run streak to Fenway Park on Tuesday night as the Phillies open a three-game series against the Red Sox.
-First pitch is 6:45 p.m.
-EST, with the matchup airing on MLB.TV and NBC Sports Philadelphia.
+Kyle Schwarber brings a record-tying home run streak back to the plate on Wednesday night as the Phillies look to win their third in a row and secure a series win over the Boston Red Sox.
+First pitch is set for 6:45 p.m. at Fenway Park, airing on MLB.TV and NBC Sports Philadelphia.

-Philadelphia (19-22) has seemingly turned its season around after a disastrous 9-19 start, boasting a 10-3 record since April 28.
-Schwarber launched two solo home runs in Sunday's 6-0 victory over Colorado, giving him five homers in his last four games to tie for the MLB lead (16).
-The slugger owns a .319 career average with nine home runs in 26 games at Fenway.
+Philadelphia (20-22) continued its remarkable turnaround under interim manager Don Mattingly with a 2-1 victory over Boston in Tuesday's opener.
+The Phillies are now 11-3 since Mattingly took the helm, heavily fueled by elite starting pitching and power hitting from Kyle Schwarber.
+The slugger crushed a solo shot in the first inning on Tuesday to notch his major league-leading 17th home run of the season and tie a franchise record by homering in his fifth consecutive game.
+The offense needed little else, as Zack Wheeler tossed 7.1 innings of one-run ball on just 85 pitches.

-Veteran right-hander Zack Wheeler (1-0, 3.12 ERA) will take the mound, boasting a 0.98 WHIP through three starts this season and a 2.81 ERA in four career starts against Boston.
+Rookie right-hander Andrew Painter (1-4, 6.89 ERA) gets the start after receiving losses in four straight decisions.
+Last week in Oakland, the 23-year-old surrendered eight earned runs and three homers in just 3.2 innings.

 Spread